What is sales rapport ?

 You see Joe knew that successful salespeople have a knack for making people feel important.

-Joe understood the value of maintaining the trust and sales rapport he established early on in the selling process.
+Joe understood the value of maintaining the trust and connection he established early on in the selling process.

 For you see, it really doesn't matter how knowledgeable you are about your product line or how many closing techniques you have mastered, unless you earn your prospect's trust and confidence you are not going to make the sale.